 Operational Incident Collection process: There is a logging and escalation process, available for every employee of the Company, to report any operational incident including control failures.
-Material incidents are investigated for root-cause analysis and lessons learnt.
+Operational incidents are investigated for root-cause analysis and lessons learnt.
 Corrective and preventive actions are established when necessary.
-Trend analysis is also performed based on incident data to surface and prevent non-material but recurrent issues.
+Trend analysis is also performed based on incident data to identify and prevent non-material but recurrent issues.

 Management Action Tracking process: All risk management actions coming from any ERM processes or risk governance meetings are centralised in a dedicated tool.
 Deadline rebasing is subject to restrictive rules managed by the Risk Function.
-Objective being to ensure that risks are appropriately and timely mitigated.
+Objective being to ensure that risks are appropriately mitigated in a timely manner.